New company orients Soldiers, leaders to what right is

 |0

-This work, New company orients Soldiers, leaders to what right is [Image 3 of 3], by SFC Kelvin Ringold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New company orients Soldiers, leaders to what right is, by SFC Kelvin Ringold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT